Frankie Byrne (broadcaster)

 Frankie Byrne (27 December 1922 – 11 December 1993) was an Irish public relations consultant and broadcaster.

 Early life

 Byrne was born into a successful family of journalists from Dublin.
 Cared for by servants, from a young age Byrne felt like she wasn't loved as much as the other children in the family.
 She was the middle child with two brothers and two sisters.
-The eldest sister was named Olive, followed by Michael, Byrne, Brian, and Esther.
+The eldest sister was named Olive, followed by Michael, Brian and Esther.
 Frankie attended boarding school in Rathfarnham.
 Byrne had a limited relationship with her parents.
 Her father was a racing journalist and broadcaster who lived in the Gresham Hotel on O’Connell street where his job at Radio Éireann was located.
 Frankie became addicted to nicotine and alcohol.
 Other family members also struggled with addictions: her siblings Olive and Mick died from alcoholism, and Brian also had a drinking problem.

 Career

 In the late 1940s, Frankie Byrne worked at the Brazilian embassy in Dublin.
 She was a pioneer in Irish radio and her program the “Agony Aunt” led to public confessionals on the radio.
 She wrote an Agony Aunt column for the Evening Press during the same period.
 She was best known for her 22 years of the radio program ‘Dear Frankie’.
 On the show she gave relationship advice to listener requests.
 Dear Frankie sponsored by Jacobs paved the way for the contemporary radio programs such as The Gerry Ryan Show and RTÉ's Liveline with Joe Duffy.

 Dear Frankie was broadcast from 1963 to 1985.
 Dear Frankie opened with the words, ‘Welcome to Women’s Page, a program for and about you’ The program began as a 15-minute question and answer format on household issues but soon became a radio program that allowed people to share confidences and seek advice.
 Frankie shared household problems with her listeners ranging from jealous husband to lovelorn teenagers.
 Frankie claimed she knew nothing about domestic science but that she did know about love.
 Byrne advised on domestic relationships while living a life of turmoil.
 The most unique feature of Dear Frankie was that the program set people to talking, and helped begin a national conversation on the lonely struggles of generations of Irish women.